cloudfoundry/routing-release/README.md

 	  routing_api:
 	    enabled: true
 	```
-	Though not strictly required, we recommend configuring Diego as your default backend, as TCP Routing is only supported for Diego.
+	Though not strictly required, we recommend configuring Diego as your default backend (as configured with `default_to_diego_backend: true` above, as TCP Routing is only supported for Diego.
 - Then generate a new manifest for cf-release and re-deploy it.

 		cd ~/workspace/cf-release
-		./scripts/generate-bosh-lite-dev-manifest <path-to-your-stub>
+		./scripts/generate-bosh-lite-dev-manifest ~/workspace/routing-release/bosh-lite/stubs/cf/routing-and-diego-enabled-overrides.yml  # or <path-to-your-stub>
 		bosh -n deploy

 ### Post Deploy Configuration